justinleetyler/justinleetyler.github.io/catalog.md

 > The rights of conscience and the use of democratic process within our congregations and the society at large.
 We believe that everyone should have a vote about the things that concern them. -q
 > The goal of world community with peace, liberty, and justice for all.
 We believe in working for a peaceful, fair, and free world. -q
 > Respect for the interdependent web of all existence of which we are a part.
-We believe in caring for our planet earth. -q Unitarian Universalist Church of the Palouse. -- Celebrant's guide / UU Church of the Palouse. -- Computer data (1 file). -- [The author], 2013. -- Mode of Access: World Wide Web (http://www.palouseuu.com/#/worship-services/4556396206). -- Title from p.
-1. -- DDC 289.1
+We believe in caring for our planet earth. -q Unitarian Universalist Church of the Palouse. -- Celebrant's guide / UU Church of the Palouse. -- Computer data (1 file). -- [The author], 2013. -- Mode of Access: World Wide Web (http://www.palouseuu.com/#/worship-services/4556396206). -- Title from p -- DDC -- DDC 289.1

 United Nations.
-Secretariat. -- Record-keeping and the management of United Nations archives. -- Computer data (1 file : 41 kb). -- [S.l. : s.n., 2007]. -- Title from p.
-1. -- File name: (1680.pdf). -- DBID 1680.
-1. 651.
+Secretariat. -- Record-keeping and the management of United Nations archives. -- Computer data (1 file : 41 kb). -- [S.l. : s.n., 2007]. -- Title from p -- DDC -- File name: (1680.pdf). -- DBID 1680 -- DDC 651.

 United States.
-Central Intelligence Agency. -- The 2009 CIA world factbook. -- Computer data (1 file : 6.4 mb) -- [S.l. : s.n., 2009?] -- on Asus Transformer. -- Title from resource. -- System Requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3117.
-1. 310.
+Central Intelligence Agency. -- The 2009 CIA world factbook. -- Computer data (1 file : 6.4 mb) -- [S.l. : s.n., 2009?] -- on Asus Transformer. -- Title from resource. -- System Requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3117 -- DDC 310.

-University of Detroit Mercy. -- 2007-2008 tuition & fees schedule. -- Computer data (1 file : 306 kb). -- [Detroit, Mich. -- UDM, 2008]. -- File name: (5377.PDF). -- DBID 5377.
-1. 378.
+University of Detroit Mercy. -- 2007-2008 tuition & fees schedule. -- Computer data (1 file : 306 kb). -- [Detroit, Mich. -- UDM, 2008]. -- File name: (5377.PDF). -- DBID 5377 -- DDC 378.

 University of Pittsbugh.
-Library System. -- Archive of European Integration [database]. -- Computer data (1 file : 18.2 mb) -- [Penn. : U. of Pittsburgh, 19--]. -- Title supplied by cataloger. -- Mode of Access: Gopher (gopher://justinleetyler.com:70/0/databases/archive+of+european+integration.mrk) -- Also available on the World Wide Web (http://aei.pitt.edu/) -- DBID 3105.
-1. 321.016.
+Library System. -- Archive of European Integration [database]. -- Computer data (1 file : 18.2 mb) -- [Penn. : U. of Pittsburgh, 19--]. -- Title supplied by cataloger. -- Mode of Access: Gopher (gopher://justinleetyler.com:70/0/databases/archive+of+european+integration.mrk) -- Also available on the World Wide Web (http://aei.pitt.edu/) -- DBID 3105 -- DDC 321.016.

-Using the Library of Congress : MARVEL gopher. -- Computer data (1 file : 6 kb) -- [S.l. : s.n., n.d.] -- Title from resource. -- File name: (10172.txt) -- DBID 10172.
-1. 027.
+Using the Library of Congress : MARVEL gopher. -- Computer data (1 file : 6 kb) -- [S.l. : s.n., n.d.] -- Title from resource. -- File name: (10172.txt) -- DBID 10172 -- DDC 027.

-Vance, J.D. -- Hillbilly elegy. -- Computer data (1 file). -- Harper, 2016.
-1. 305.
+Vance, J.D. -- Hillbilly elegy. -- Computer data (1 file). -- Harper, 2016 -- DDC 305.
 > As the manufacturing center of the industrial Midwest has hollowed out, the white working class has lost both its economic security and the stable home and family life that comes with it. -location 201
 > It’s about a culture that increasingly encourages social decay instead of counteracting it. -location 228
 > upward mobility fell off in the 1970s and never really recovered, -location 241